Memory, Benchmark & Robots: A Benchmark for Solving Complex Tasks with Reinforcement Learning: Conclusion

 \section{Conclusion}

 We present \textbf{MIKASA}, a unified benchmark suite for evaluating memory in RL.
-Our work addresses key gaps in the field by introducing: (1) a taxonomy of memory types -- object, spatial, sequential, and capacity; (2) \textbf{MIKASA-Base}, a standardized collection of open-source memory tasks; (3) \textbf{MIKASA-Robo}, a suite of 32 robotic manipulation tasks targeting diverse memory demands; and (4) accompanying offline datasets to support reproducible evaluation.
-Experiments with online, offline, and VLA agents reveal that current methods struggle with many tasks, highlighting the need for better memory architectures.
-MIKASA aims to guide and accelerate progress in memory-intensive RL for real-world applications.
-The \textbf{MIKASA-Robo} suite is publicly available and can be easily installed via \texttt{pip install mikasa-robo-suite}.
+Our work addresses key gaps in the field by introducing: (1) a taxonomy of memory types, spanning object, spatial, sequential, and capacity requirements; (2) \textbf{MIKASA-Base}, a standardized collection of open-source memory tasks; (3) \textbf{MIKASA-Robo}, a suite of 32 robotic manipulation tasks designed to isolate and stress specific forms of memory; and (4) accompanying offline datasets to support reproducible large-scale evaluation.
+Experiments with online, offline, and VLA agents consistently show that existing methods struggle when memory requirements become substantial, which highlights the need for architectures with explicit and robust long-horizon memory mechanisms.
+We further validated our findings through real-world experiments on a physical robot platform.
+The results mirror the simulation hierarchy, with reliable performance in fully observable tasks, partial degradation under dynamic but non-occluded conditions, and failure when long-horizon occlusion is introduced.
+This consistency confirms that memory, rather than embodiment or perception noise, is the primary limitation.
+MIKASA is intended to guide and accelerate progress in memory-intensive RL for real-world applications.
+The \textbf{MIKASA-Robo} suite is open-source under the MIT license and can be conveniently installed via \texttt{pip install mikasa-robo-suite}.